hyhsuen/FEM2DTruss/README.md

 # FEM2DTruss
 MATLAB code for 2D truss FEM

-A very detailed explaination with examples and FEM 2D truss formulation explained in my posts.
+A very detailed explanation with examples and FEM 2D truss formulation is explained in my posts.
-[Vist this link](https://hyhsuen.github.io/) and see the blog posts.
+[Visit this link](https://hyhsuen.github.io/) and see the blog posts.